Life Before Architecture – How to Become an Architect

 Our annual Gin and Tonic Party (G&T), organized and championed by Peter Kuttner, FAIA, celebrated its 40th year last year.
 Every year, Peter generated witty graphic announcements emailed and posted around the office.
 Since Peter is now retired, it is up to a new generation of savvy design professionals in the office to reinvent the G&T invitation.
 While the G&T signifies the beginning of summer, our annual Halloween party marks the turning of the seasons to fall.
 Last year featured an entirely black-iced cake by Millie and a dancing carved pumpkin by Senior Associate Bert Bremer.

-We also gather to celebrate the quarterly changing of artwork in our Paul Dietrich Gallery.
+We also gather to celebrate the semi-annual changing of artwork in our Paul Dietrich Gallery.
 The gallery, which lines the walls of our office floor lobby and conference space, celebrates the work of local artists, including our own staff.
 Decorating our office with paintings, photography, drawings, and sketches infuses the workplace with inspiration and helps us get to know our community better.
 Plus, a gallery opening is a great way to meet new people and chat with more coworkers.

 CambridgeSeven staff are allocated annual professional development funds to gain and maintain accreditations such as Passive House Certification, LEED certification, MCPPO (Massachusetts Certified Public Purchasing Official) and more!
 Younger staff might use these funds to help complete their professional degrees.
 Others use it to pay for study materials or testing fees for the Architectural Registration Exams.
 This office support for young professionals is part of how we have successfully achieved our mark as an Emerging Professional friendly employer through the AIA.